The Top 100 Foods High In Polyphenols

 Sweet cherries are one of the world’s most popular fruits due to their juicy, refreshing taste.

-This little fruit has a deep and intense red/purple color that is almost blood-like in shade.
+This little fruit has a deep and intense red/purple color reminiscent of blood.

-Like other dark red/blue fruit, cherries offer a large source of polyphenols from anthocyanins (36).
+Like other dark red and blue fruit, cherries are rich in polyphenols from anthocyanins (36).

-Interestingly, there are many different kinds of sweet cherries, all of which have a slightly differing taste.
+Interestingly, there are numerous varieties of sweet cherries, each offering a slightly different taste.

 29. Artichoke Heads (260 mg per 100g)